smcpeak/smflex/flex.md

 call a routine to read in a data table or open a logging file.

-The macro `yy_set_interactive(is_interactive)` can be used to control whether the current buffer is considered *interactive.* An interactive buffer is processed more slowly, but must be used when the scanner's input source is indeed interactive to avoid problems due to waiting to fill buffers (see the discussion of the `-I` flag below).
+The macro `yy_set_interactive(is_interactive)` can be used to control whether the current buffer is considered *interactive*.
+An interactive buffer is processed more slowly, but must be used when the scanner's input source is indeed interactive to avoid problems due to waiting to fill buffers (see the discussion of the `-I` flag below).
 A